Doofenshmirtz16/Physics-Association-Website/Readme.md

 ✅ Added the feature of logging in (keeping the record) while someone submits the contact form which provides improved user experience.
-✅ Website uses AJAX (Asynchronous JavaScript) to submit user messages without reloading the page ✅ Conditional code handles local vs. deployed credentials (Render vs. localhost), about this more is given below
+✅ Website uses AJAX (Asynchronous JavaScript) to submit user messages without reloading the page ✅ Conditional code handles local vs. deployed credentials (Render vs. localhost), about this more is given below ✅ Gave the Hightlights section at the bottom of the Home Page to jump to other relevant pages quickly (enhanced utility)

 ---